 Susan has a background as an art teacher and visiting artist which she combines with her own studio practice, alongside working part-time for Other Criteria, the publishing company co-founded by Damien Hirst.

 Fiona runs adult classes in Art History in Cheltenham and organises cultural trips.
-Her particular interest is in nineteenth century art, The Renaissance and Modernism.
+Her particular interest is in nineteenth century art, The Renaissance and Modernism especially are her favourites.

 Rebecca has a degree of fine arts in Canterbury Kent, she began working in community arts projects locally and from there to a PGCE.
 She has worked in international schools in Barcelona and Prague.